-Consider the FAST-Forward 26 Gy in 5 fractions daily schedule or FAST (5 fractions once weekly) for a frail patient who would struggle to attend daily for a patient requiring breast or partial-breast radiotherapy.
+Consider the FAST-Forward 26 Gy in 5 fractions daily schedule (26) or FAST (5 fractions once weekly) for a frail patient who would struggle to attend daily (32) for a patient requiring breast or partial-breast radiotherapy.
 Many centres will introduce the FAST-Forward regimen as standard for patients irrespective of the pandemic given the happy coincidence of publication of the primary endpoint at this time.
 To reduce time in the department, try and avoid a deep breath hold technique as cardiac protection, a partial breast technique may suffice for some patients to offer cardiac protection.
 The number of patients in FAST-Forward was 6-7% of the total, but there is no intrinsic reason why chest wall radiotherapy cannot use the same dose-fraction schedule.

 Boost radiotherapy does not offer a survival advantage and consider omission except in the highest risk cases.
-Where used consider hypofraction such as 10 Gy in 2 fractions or 13.35 Gy in 5 fractions.
+Where used consider hypofractionation such as 10 Gy in 2 fractions (25) or 13.35 Gy in 5 fractions.

 Consider omitting nodal radiotherapy for patients with biologically low-grade cancers with one or two macro metastases in the axilla which would allow a 5-fraction schedule to be employed to the breast.